sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getfatdoc.md

 Promise&lt;[FatDoc](./git-documentdb.fatdoc.md) \| undefined&gt;

-- undefined if a specified document does not exist.
+- undefined if a specified data does not exist.

 - FatJsonDoc if the file extension is '.json'.
 Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.